Natasha-Warder/MCA-2024/README.md

    - As there is a lot of avaiable information for this dataset, it is important to ensure data is factually correct when utilising a scope of sources.

 # Week 2: Music as Notation

+## Task 1 - Selecting Music Related to Theme
 Selected Piece: All Of The Lights: Interlude (My Beautiful Dark Twisted Fantasy)

+## Task 2 - Convert to Musescore
+Downloaded PDF

+## Task 3 - Editing on MuseScore
+Edited PDF

-Evaluating transcription by the OMR engine:
+## Task 4 - Evaluating transcription by the OMR engine

 Dotted half notes had to be fixed as the computer mistook the shape of dots as artefacts.
 The scale of the PDF is accurate, therefore poor photo quality did not impact machine ability to identify straight lines.
 When playing the song, bar lines had to be adjusted as rests were misplaced, which created inaccuracies in rhythm.